 |Swissquote Pros||Swissquote Cons|

-The Swissquote platform supports 230,000 customers and is considered Switzerland’s largest financial portal.
-The trading service is best described as ‘multi-asset brokerage’ and it is possible to trade indices, commodities, forex, equities and bonds, all under one roof.
-Trade size and leverage terms are variable to client discretion and offering the MetaTrader MT4 and MT5 platforms as part of the package ticks a lot of boxes for both new and more experienced traders.
+The trading service is one of the best examples of a ‘multi-asset brokerage’.
+Upon visiting the site, you’ll find nearly every asset group is available to trade.
+Markets covered include indices, commodities, forex, equities, crypto, bonds and options, warrants, ETFs, mutual funds and RoboAdvisory products.
+Trade size and leverage terms are variable to client discretion.
+The provision of an impressive in-house platform and the MetaTrader MT4 and MT5 platforms will tick a lot of boxes for both new and more experienced traders.

 Markets and territories

 Swissquote operates across many different territories, and it is possible to deal all over the globe in a variety of markets, 24 hours a day, five days a week.

 The company structure involves the parent company, Swissquote Group Holding Ltd, based in Gland, Switzerland, which operates Swissquote Bank Ltd, also based in Gland, and Swissquote Financial Service (Malta) Ltd at Mriehel, Malta.

 - Swissquote Ltd in London,

 - Swissquote MEA Ltd, in Dubai

 - Swissquote Asia Ltd, based in Hong Kong